vasspilka/LocalGrowth/README.md

 Current version: Early Alpha (Unstable & Experimental)

-Early [website sample][lamiatodo]
+[website sample][lamiatodo]

 ## Description

 LocalGrowth is an opensourced webapp project.

-Our goal is to make a website that can be deployed by anyone and potentially help local communities to improve their business.
+It is supposed to be a social platform where someone can find places they will like.
+You can deploy it for a city or region of your chosing.

+In the future I plan to extend it with 3 modules.
+One for local news, one where people can discuss with each other, and one where people can donate or exchange goods.

 ##Features

-Main LocalGrowth features

 (Some features still under developement)